 Tom Pals will be finishing his seminary training next December.
 During the fall he will be busy looking for a full-time ministerial position.
 Therefore he is terminating his ministry as our choir director at the end of August.
 I have really appreciated Tom’s spiritual depth, theological insight, faithful leadership, and vocal ministry among us.

 The music committee has interviewed Bruce Leafblad, Associate Professor of Church Music and Worship at Bethel College and Seminary, and has recommended to the Trustees and Deacons that he be presented to the church as candidate for part-time Minster of Music and Worship beginning September 1, 1981.
 The Trustees and Deacons considered this recommendation in their April and May sessions, and have voted unanimously to present Bruce Leafblad to the church.
 Last Sunday morning, a business meeting was called for Wednesday, June 10, at 7:15 p.m. to discuss this matter and to vote on whether to extend a call to Dr. Leafblad.
 Please try to come.

-Bruce Leafblad was born in 1939 in Waukegan, Illinois, is married to June and has two children (twins) named Stewart and Stephani, ten years old.
+Bruce Leafblad was born in 1939 in Waukegan, Illinois, is married to June, and has two 10-year-old children (twins) named Stewart and Stephani.
 He attended Bethel College and Seminary and holds a Master of Arts from the University of Northern Colorado in Music Performance (voice) and the Doctor of Musical Arts from the University of Southern California in Church Music.

 I just received word by phone that Bruce will be with us for the first part of our evening service on June 7.
 Let’s turn out to make him feel the very same spirit of joy we had last Sunday night.